Fujiwara no Takanobu

 Fujiwara no Takanobu (藤原 隆信) (1142–1205) was one of the leading Japanese portrait artists of his day.

+Life and career

 Takanobu was born in Kyoto, and was the half-brother of Fujiwara no Sadaie, one of Japan's greatest poets.
 Takanobu specialized in nise-e (“likeness picture”) portraits, except instead of painting on small-size paper Takanobu painted on scrolls over a meter in height and width.
 Only three of his works have survived, the most notable is of Minamoto no Yoritomo, the founder of the Kamakura government.

+Legacy

 Takanobu's son Nobuzane carried on the family tradition of painting.